SynergygraphicIB/Automation-of-Tagging-of-Resources-based-on-CreatorId-and-TimeStamp-in-a-Single-AWS-Account/README.md

     C. A `SNS Topic` for everyt region to send the Event Data to the Auto-tagging lambda function.
     D. A `Lambda Function` in us-east-1 as endpoint to do the tagging.

-## List of Resources that can be tagged.
+## List of AWS Resources included in the Auto-tagging Pipeline
-1. EC2 Resources
+1. IAM
-2. S3
+2. EC2
-3. IAM
+3. S3
-4. CloudTrail
+4. SNS Topics
-5. Cloudwatch
+5. SQS
-6. System Manager
+6. CloudTrail
-7. Code Pipeline
+7. Cloudwatch Logs
-8. CodeBuild
+8. CodePipeline
-9. SNS Topics
+9. CodeBuild
-10. SQS
+10. CloudFormation
+11. MediaStore
+12. Resource Group Tagging
+13. Tag Editor

 ### One existing AWS Account
 An existing AWS account that for the purpose of this exercise we will have an Id 111111111111.
 We are going to deploy AWS resources in us-east-1, action which will create an event.
 This event will be sent through a pipeline that will have as endpoint the **lambda autotagging** in us-east-1.
 Thus fulfilling the purpose of centralizing auto-tagging for the listed events coming from any region linked to the lambda.